 The submitted architectural floor plans also show that indoor recreational facilities are located within Buildings 1, 2, and 3.
 However, the facilities to be included in these rooms are not specified.
-A condition is included herein, requiring the applicant to provide large-scale, detailed floor plans showing the location of the planned facilities within these rooms, and itemize the quantity and value of these amenities in the recreational facilities schedule on the coversheet.
+A condition is included herein, requiring the applicant to provide large-scale, detailed floor plans showing the location of the proposed facilities within these rooms, and itemize the quantity and value of these amenities in the recreational facilities schedule on the coversheet.
 Another condition is included herein, requiring the applicant to add indoor recreational facilities to Building 4 and, if impossible, explain how future residents in Building 4 access indoor recreational facilities in other buildings.
-In addition to those indoor and outdoor recreational facilities, the applicant will provide a fenced dog run area, with a pet waste station.
+In addition to those indoor and outdoor recreational facilities, the applicant proposed a fenced dog run area, with a pet waste station.
+Given that a proposed library is proximate to the proposed dog run area, a condition is included herein, requiring the applicant to provide noise mitigation measurements to mitigate noise impacts on the library.